North Korea fired a missile over Japan for the first time in five years. Here's what you need to know - KESQ

 This kind of unannounced launch could pose risks to aircraft and ships as the missile travels down to its target, since they would have no prior warning to avoid the area.

-And if the test had failed, causing the missile to fall short, it could have endangered major population areas of Japan.
+And if the test had failed, causing the missile to fall short, it could have endangered major population areas.
+The missile flew over Japan’s Tohoku region, according to Japanese Chief Cabinet Secretary Hirokazu Matsuno, which is home to more than 8 million people.

 In the past, US planes have been grounded as a ‘precaution’ following North Korean missile launches.
 And in late November 2017, several commercial jet pilots were reported to have seen what appeared to be the re-entry of a North Korean missile as it approached the Sea of Japan.